 Johnnie Walker is one of the great names in Scotch whiskey and has an impressive portfolio of widely available bottles that will appeal to all whiskey lovers.

 The range is extensive, starting with a practical selection of whiskey worthy of any cocktail and bringing full luxury bottles, designed to be sipped and tasted.
-This range is a series of color-coded labels and has transformed in recent years.
+This range is a series of color-coded labels and has transformed in recent years, like the amazing tasting notes of Johnnie Walker Black Label

 A Mixed Scotch For All Tastes And All Budgets